Monument record 2580/0/9 - Iron Age enclosure and Early Saxon sunken featured buildings

 Summary

-The remains of two buildings were identified during excavation in 2017.
-The articulated remains of an adult male were found in the base of one
+Archaeological investigation identified a possible Iron Age enclosure and the truncated remains of two Anglo-Saxon sunken-featured buildings.
+The articulated remains of an adult male were found in the base of one of the buildings.

 Map